typekit/webfontloader/README.md

 ### Google

 Using [Google's Font API](https://code.google.com/apis/webfonts/docs/getting_started.html), name the font families you'd like to load.
-You can use the same [syntax](https://developers.google.com/fonts/docs/getting_started#Syntax) as in the Font API to specify styles:
+You can use the same [syntax](https://developers.google.com/fonts/docs/getting_started#Syntax) as in the Font API to specify styles.
+Please note that the Google module does not support the FVD syntax that is used in the custom module.

 ```javascript
 WebFontConfig = {